hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/optimistic-update-mutations/2-mutation-cache.md

 ---
 title: "Mutation and update cache"
 metaTitle: "Apollo client.mutate for GraphQL mutation update | GraphQL React Apollo Tutorial"
-metaDescription: "We will use the Apollo client.mutate from withApollo HOC from react-apollo as an example to modify existing data and update cache locally using readQuery and writeQuery."
+metaDescription: "We will use the Apollo client.mutate from withApollo HOC from react-apollo as an example to modify existing data and update cache locally using readQuery and writeQuery and handle optimisticResponse"
 ---

 import GithubLink from "../../src/GithubLink.js";